WordPress Documentation Team Closes 200+ Issues — and Needs Your Help

 This is a summary, the articles are linked for further explanation.

 1. Open a project in GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ – Documentation Issue Tracker, example from 6.8
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ – Documentation Issue Tracker, example from 6.8

 • In this project, DevNotes and User docs are tracked.